-Watch bands shall not prevent the user's skin from maintaining direct contact with the Apple Watch heart sensors and the back of Apple Watch, and shall incorporate sufficient margin to compensate for shifting or dimensional changes of the watch band material.
+Watch bands shall enable the user to maintain direct skin contact with the Apple Watch heart sensors and the back of Apple Watch, and shall incorporate sufficient margin to compensate for shifting or dimensional changes of the watch band material.
 Failure to do so may interfere with Apple Watch wrist detect and Apple Pay features.
 Watch bands should: